boltdynamics/random-color-app/Readme.md

 Some questions to ask Duet AI,

-* Please tell us about options when deploying an application to cloud run via gcloud cli, `gcloud run deploy....`
+* Provide comprehensive list of all the switches available with gcloud cli command, `gcloud run deploy....`
 * Write a sample flask app that renders a html page that changes color each time you refresh your screen